About me

 Research

-“What Makes Work Meaningful” PDF [Submitted]
+“What is Meaningful Work?”
+PDF [Submitted]

 With Thimo De Schouwer and Marco Forti